What is a systematic review?

 A systematic review is a type of literature review which seeks to collect, critically appraise, and synthesize all of the evidence answering a given research question.
 Meta-analysis is the statistical analysis conducted within a systematic review, combining the results of multiple studies.

 Other types of literature reviews include:

-- Scoping reviews – similar to a systematic review in scale and rigor, but aim to map and categorize all of the literature on a broad topic rather than a narrow research question.
+- Scoping reviews – similar to a systematic review in scale and rigor, but aim to map all of the literature on a broad topic rather than addressing a narrow research question.

 Where can I find further information?

 Doing a Systematic Review: A Student’s Guide by Boland, Cherry and Dickson (2017) will guide you through the steps of conducting a systematic review, from inclusion/exclusion criteria through data extraction.

 - UIC Library Research Guide: Systematic Reviews for the Health Sciences